 5. Course credit by examination may not be used to satisfy the minimum residence credit requirement for graduation: 25 percent of work counted toward the degree must be taken at Texas Tech University.

-6. The seven separate programs by which students may earn course credit by examination include:
+6. The six separate programs by which students may earn course credit by examination include:

 a.
 Specified College Board achievement tests;

 b.
 College Board Advanced Placement Examinations that are a part of the Advanced Placement Program (AP);

 c.
 Specified subject examinations under the College Level Examination Program (CLEP);

 d.
 Departmental examinations prepared, administered, and scored by faculty members who teach the related course (see the University Undergraduate and Graduate Catalog for more details);